-Nathan Turner - student, College of Education, term ending in 2021 in the Illinois Leadership Center, he currently conducts quantitative and qualitative research on student leadership development.
+Mr. Turner is a first-year PhD student in Education Policy, Organization and Leadership.
+His research involves studying the structures needed to prepare critical practitioners to address racial equity in PK-20 contexts.
+As a graduate research assistant in the Illinois Leadership Center, he currently conducts quantitative and qualitative research on student leadership development.
 Mr. Turner previously worked as a department chair, history teacher, and student government advisor for four years in a Title I middle school.
 He is intimately familiar with shared governance and can confidently address the various needs and concerns of stakeholders.
 Mr. Turner also has several years' experience volunteering as both a youth basketball and swimming coach.